 Understanding reality's actual mechanisms opens unprecedented possibilities.
 Ledger-based quantum computers that exploit recognition mechanics directly.
 Materials engineered at the mass-ladder level for properties we can now calculate rather than discover.
 Energy systems that work with reality's cost function rather than against it.

 We can now ask and answer questions that were previously meaningless.
 Why does the universe exist rather than not?
 Because non-existence is logically impossible.
 Why these constants?
 Because they're the only ones that satisfy the theorems.
 Is there other life?
-The formulas suggest consciousness emerges inevitably at the 45-gap.
+The formulas suggest consciousness emerges inevitably from bounded undecidability.

 Not the end of wonder—the beginning of true understanding.
 We no longer need to invoke mystery, fine-tuning, or anthropic principles.
 Reality is exactly as it must be, and we can prove it.
 Every question has an answer, every mystery a resolution, every phenomenon an explanation—all flowing from five formulas that themselves flow from pure logic.